To impact humanity, you need some special skills. Let’s dive into the 17 Elon Musk learning strategy keys and uncover what sets him apart.

 As Elon Musk wisely puts it,

 “Don’t waste time on stuff that doesn’t actually make things better.”

-#3 Deeply understand the fundamentals – first principles thinking
+#3 Dive into the fundamentals – embrace first principles thinking

 “It is important to view knowledge as sort of a semantic tree — make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to.”

-- Your solution will be only as good as the copied solution to your problem
+- Your solution will be limited by the quality of the copied solution.

 Improving battery technology through first principles thinking